Ubayed-Bin-Sufian/sugar-docs/src/languages.md

 # Sugar Labs Programming Languages

-At Sugar Labs we have opportunities for contributing with many different programming languages and libraries;
+At Sugar Labs, there are opportunities to contribute using various programming languages and libraries.

-## Python, PyGObject, GTK+, Pygame, GStreamer,
+## Python, PyGObject, GTK+, Pygame, GStreamer

 * Sugar,
 * Activities for Sugar,